-“Meaningful work” has a different connotation to different people.
+“Meaningful work” has different connotations for different people.
 People work for many reasons – some are obvious.
-Research says that the meaning depends on how people approach work and what they get from it – in terms of individual growth, citizenship, engagement and in terms of long-term, sustainable innovation, performance, etc in organisations.
+Research says that the meaning depends on how people approach work and what they get from it – in terms of individual growth, citizenship, engagement, and in terms of long-term, sustainable innovation, performance, etc in organizations.

 Here are a few indicators which will help you identify if your work looks meaningful: